DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 ## Cell Value Editing

-If editing features are enabled, you can use the editing column extensions's `createRowChange` function to create a row changes object:
+If editing features are enabled, you can use the editing column extension's `createRowChange` function to create a row changes object:

 ```js
 const rows = [